-STEP FOUR: Take each section and form it into a ball.
+Fourth: Take each section and form it into a ball.
 Continue until all 12 popcorn balls are formed.
 Place balls on a sheet of wax paper and add the remaining candy and candy eyeballs to decorate.
 Allow to cool and enjoy!

 For the full recipe and detailed instructions, please refer to the recipe card at the bottom of the post.